5 Ways for the Bereaved to be Mindful

 Give your mind a break from thinking and ruminating.
 Simply feel the suds and the warm water on your hands.
 There will be plenty of time to think — later.

-How can you bring more mindful moments into your life this New Year?
+How can you bring more mindful moments into your life?

 From the pen of…